Battery-Intelligence-Lab/IntelLiGent-Data-Standard/README.md

 ![Alt text](./assets/Data_Structure.svg)

 In the above figure, the blue containers denote the finalised structure for sharing data between partners.
 The hatched "Parquet" container offers a potential improvement over the "CSV" container in regards to storage size and access speed; however, reduced human readability.
+Conversion from CSV to the Parquet file format can be achieved using the conversion scripts available in our [file-format-conversion](https://github.com/Battery-Intelligence-Lab/file-format-conversion) repository.

 # Data Storage